 Properties are acquired, either in total or in part, by the state for purposes such as new roads/freeways, railways, road widening/deviations, parks, reservoirs, sewerage works, drainage reserves etc.

 The compulsory nature of the acquisition and the problems that arise from the acquisition process means that there are often conflicting opinions about the values and even the approaches.
-VGV regularly holds conferences with valuers from both sides to mediate dispute resolution.
+VGV regularly holds conferences with valuers from both sides to facilitate dispute resolution.

 As compulsory acquisition is a litigious area, valuers must also consider judicial precedents when deciding on valuation methodology, rationale and theory.
 These court precedents have helped shape the way the legislation has been written/interpreted and the outcomes of disputes about acquisition.

-Property Valuations for the State Government of Victoria
+Property valuations for the State Government of Victoria

 Valuations for government property transactions must be correct and seen to be correct.

 To ensure financial responsibility by government, it is imperative that valuations made for government are independent.
-See the following document for further information.

 Government valuation agencies